McAnally–Hilgemann Racing: Car No. 19 history

 In January 2020, it was announced that Jesse Love would run full-time and for rookie of the year in the No. 19 Toyota.
 Love finished the 2020 ARCA West season with 3 wins and 9 top 5 finishes in 11 races en route to the championship, beating out season-long rival Blaine Perkins.
 He became the youngest West Series champion at just 15 years, 9 months, and 24 days old.

 In 2021, Love moved to the flagship No. 16 Toyota.
 As the result, the No. 19 only run part-time with multiple drivers such as Derek Kraus, Eric Nascimento, Amber Balcaen, Jolynn Wilkinson, and Sebastian Arias.

 In 2022, Kraus drove the No. 19 Chevrolet SS at season opener at Phoenix.
 He finished 9th.
 Sean Hingorani made his ARCA west debut at All American Speedway in the No. 19 Toyota.

 In 2023, Eric Johnson Jr. would run part-time in the ARCA Menards Series West, driving the No. 19 car.
 He previously being a crew member and spotter for drivers like Derek Kraus, Jesse Love, and Cole Moore.

 On January 19, 2024, it was announced that Johnson Jr. would run full-time in the West Series in 2024, driving the No. 19 Chevrolet.

 In 2025, Daniel Hemric drove the No. 19 Chevrolet at season opener at Kern Raceway.
 He won the pole and finished 9th.
 For the remainder of the season, Jake Bollman will drive the No. 19 for all nine of the remaining ovals, while Christian Eckes will drive the No. 19 at the road courses at Sonoma Raceway and Portland International Raceway.
+Bollman earned back-to-back poles at Tucson Speedway and at Colorado National Speedway, where he would earn his first career win.

+On January 13, 2026, it was announced that Mason Massey will drive full-time in the ARCA Menards Series West, driving the No. 19 Chevrolet.
+Massey scored his first career victory at season opener at Kern Raceway.
+He followed it up with another victory at Portland.